132nd-vWing/OPUF-Brief/Docs/NOTAM/NOTAM_11.md

 ### MAGIC
-Weapons director , primarily responsible for A-A engagements
+Weapons director , primarily responsible for A-A engagements in Western sector ( RAVEN and JEDI flight)

+### OVERLORD
+Weapons director, primarily responsible for EASTERN sector (HAWK flight)

 ### AWACS freqs in use